DallasMorningNews/Medicare-metrics-data/README.md

 - **variation_coefficient_serv_per_bene**

 >>The coefficient of variation is a normalized measure of the variability of a dataset.
-It's calculated by taking the standard deviation divided by the mean.
+It's calculated by taking the standard deviation divided by the average.
 We used it to compare procedures with high variability to those with low variability in a provider's practice.

 - **num_of_providers**